Joe-Costa/Qumulo-Lock-Manager/README.md

 **_Always_** double check paths before closing any open file handles!!

 - Refresh the locks by clicking on the `List Locks` button
-- Search for paths by typing in a part of the desired path and clicking on the `Search by Path` button
+- Search for paths by typing in a part of the desired path or IP address of a Lock Holer (Client Machine) and clicking on the `Find Path or IP` button
   * The Locks view will automatically refresh
 - Clear the search box and click on `Search by Path` to see all locks
 - To close a file handle, select the desired File ID / Path in the UI and click on the `Close File` button